19.1: Electron-Transfer Reactions in Mitochondria

 Figure \(\PageIndex{20}\): eukaryotic respiratory complex III (3CX5).
 (Copyright; author via source).

-Click the image for a popup or use this external link:https://structure.ncbi.nlm.nih.gov/i...5riT4GSSGhCHfA. (loads slowly given the size of the structures).
+Click the image for a popup or use this external link:https://structure.ncbi.nlm.nih.gov/i...5riT4GSSGhCHfA. (loads slowly, given the size of the structures).

-The Rieske iron-sulfur protein has a Fe2S2 iron-sulfur cluster which differs from other such clusters in that each Fe is also coordinated to two His side changes, as shown in Figure \(\PageIndex{21}\).
-Alterations in H bonds to the histidines and to the sulfurs in the complex can dramatically affect the standard reduction potential of the cluster.
+The Rieske iron-sulfur protein has a Fe2S2 iron-sulfur cluster, which differs from other such clusters in that each Fe is also coordinated to two His side changes, as shown in Figure \(\PageIndex{21}\).
+Alterations in H bonds to the histidines and the sulfurs in the complex can dramatically affect the standard reduction potential of the cluster.

 As with Complexes I and IV, proton and electron transfer are coupled processes.
 However, in contrast to Complex I, in which protons pass through protein domains that have homology to K+/H+ antiporters, and Complex IV, in which they pass through a combination of a water channel and the H-bond network, the protons in Complex III are carried across the intermembrane space by ubiquinone itself.
 Two reduced ubiquinones (UQH2) from complex I pass their four matrix-derived protons into the intermembrane space.
 In the process, four electrons are removed in a multiple-step process called the Q cycle.

 The two electrons from each UQH2 take different paths.
 One electron moves to a Fe/S Rieske cluster and the other to cytochrome bL.
-The electrons moved to the Rieske center then move to cytochrome c1 and then to the mobile electron carrier cytochrome C which is bound to the complex in the intermembrane space.
+The electrons moved to the Rieske center then move to cytochrome c1 and then to the mobile electron carrier cytochrome C, which is bound to the complex in the intermembrane space.
 The electrons moved to cyto bL are transferred to cytochrome bH in the complex.
-Through this latter path, two electrons (from two UQH2) are then moved to oxidized UQ, and two matrix protons are added to reform one UQH2.
+Through this latter path, two electrons (from two UQH2) are moved to oxidized UQ, and two matrix protons are added to reform one UQH2.
 Hence, only one UQH2 participates in the net reaction shown below.

 QH2 + 2 cyto c3+ + 2H+matrix → Q + 2 cyto c 2+ + 4H+IMS